fhermeni/benchmarks-tdsc/README.md

 The script `dispatcher.sh` is available to spread the RPs in a workload among slaves while the script `handler.sh` is used by the slave to process the workload.
 Launch them directly to get the options.

-If this benchmark is run on the Grid'5000 platform, the script `bench-g5k.sh` can be used on a master node to process the workload automatically.
+If this benchmark is run on the Grid'5000 platform, the scripts `g5k-*` can be used on a master node to process the workload automatically.
 The following command run the benchmark related to the filter optimization.
 It uses the workload inside `wkld-tdsc` and stores the result inside the folder `output`.
 The other benchmarks are _constraints_, _parts_, _availability_.